legal-united-states-poker-sites

 View All Posts By David Lappin

-David is a professional poker player, strategy writer, podcast producer, and poker brand ambassador.
-He has written over 600 blogs and articles on poker; including news, opinion and strategy.
-He has been a professional poker player since 2006 and is the producer and host of the 2-time GPI Global Poker Award winning podcast ‘The Chip Race.’
-David has also been a brand ambassador for Unibet since 2017.
+David is a professional poker player, writer and commentator.
+He has written over 750 blogs and articles on poker; including news, opinion and strategy.
+He is the producer and host of the 3-time GPI Global Poker Award winning podcast ‘The Chip Race.’
+In 2025, he was nominated for the GPI Global Poker Award for journalism.
+David was a brand ambassador for Unibet Poker from 2017 until 2025.
+He is currently a brand ambassador for WPT Global.

 Comments